opendp/tumult-docs/public/analytics/dev/_sources/tutorials/more-with-privacy-ids.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You might have noticed that in the Session initialization step, we loaded the members
-table using the :class:`AddRowsWithID<tmlt.analytics.protected_change.AddRowsWithID>`
+table using the :class:`AddRowsWithID<tmlt.analytics.AddRowsWithID>`
 protected change; even though in tutorials 1 through 5, we used it with
-:class:`AddOneRow<tmlt.analytics.protected_change.AddOneRow>`.
+:class:`AddOneRow<tmlt.analytics.AddOneRow>`.
 For this table, both
 options are possible: there is exactly one row per person, and a unique identifier for
 each person.
 In such cases, which protected change should you choose?

 Typically, the right choice is to use
-:class:`AddRowsWithID<tmlt.analytics.protected_change.AddRowsWithID>`, for a couple of
+:class:`AddRowsWithID<tmlt.analytics.AddRowsWithID>`, for a couple of
 reasons.

 - Data preparation is generally more convenient when using privacy IDs, because you